mace-cream/clusterhowto/software.md

 You can also run Mathematica Computing Engine within Raspberry Pi.
 We have deployed [3 raspberries](http://10.8.4.170:88/zhaofeng-shu33/slurm-test-env) in our labs.
 See [wolfram](https://www.wolfram.com/raspberry-pi/) for detail.

-After ssh to the raspberry OS, type `wolfram` to start symbolic computing:
+After `ssh pi@10.8.15.39` to the raspberry OS, type `wolfram` to start symbolic computing:
 ```
 pi@raspberrypi:~ $ wolfram
 Mathematica 12.0.1 Kernel for Linux ARM (32-bit)